 Maintaining a regular sleep schedule is essential if you suffer from cluster headaches as attacks frequently happen when there is a change to your normal routine.
 The inability to sleep can also trigger them.
 Consistent sleep can help improve your circadian rhythm.
 Getting too much sleep can also trigger them, so try to stick to the recommended seven to nine hours per night.

 The use of some essential oils has long been used as a natural headache remedy.
-Apply eucalyptus or peppermint oil to forehead and temples, the back of the neck, and the bottoms of your feed during an attack.
+Apply eucalyptus or peppermint oil to the forehead and temples, the back of the neck, and the bottoms of your feed during an attack.
 Lavender oil is effective when applied to the upper lip and inhaled.

 A similar therapy involves capsaicin cream.
 Apply over-the-counter capsaicin to the side of your head where the pain is, being careful to avoid your eyes.